mennylevinski/mennylevinski/README.md

 ## 💡 New Release

-[Secuditor Free](https://github.com/secuditor/secuditor-free) - a diagnostic security tool for Windows.
+[Secuditor Free](https://github.com/secuditor/secuditor-free) - a diagnostic security tool for Windows endpoints and networks.

 ---